Treating Hepatocellular Carcinoma: A Fight Against the Odds

 The main risk factors for HCC are chronic hepatitis B and C virus infections and obesity and metabolic syndrome.5 Alcoholic liver disease, steatohepatitis, alfatoxins, and hemochromatosis have also been recognized to contribute to HCC development.2

 Treatment of HCC is hindered by a high rate of advanced stage diagnosis and lack of therapeutic options for advanced disease.1 Approximately 40% of HCC cases are diagnosed at an advanced stage2 when radical treatment approaches, including surgery and liver transplantation, are no longer available.
-Therefore, systemic therapy with an oral targeted multikinase inhibitor, sorafenib, is the treatment of choice for patients presenting with advanced disease where tumor has spread beyond the liver.
 Treatment of advanced HCC is especially challenging because of a high rate of drug resistance5 and underlying liver dysfunction that affects drug delivery and distribution.2

 In an interview with Infectious Disease Advisor, Richard Burkhart, MD, assistant professor of surgery at Johns Hopkins Hospital, Baltimore, Maryland, and Amulya A. Nageswara Rao, associate professor of pediatrics and director of the Pediatric Brain Tumor Clinic at Mayo Clinic, Rochester, Minnesota, discussed the challenges associated with treating HCC.